 Let’s just assume here that you already know what you need are diabetic socks (by the way here’s how to know which diabetic footwear will best suit your feet!).

-Most of the time, diabetic socks are highly recommended for people who have diabetic neuropathy, peripheral artery disease, blood circulation problems, edema, or swollen feet.
+Most of the time, diabetic socks are highly recommended for people who have diabetic neuropathy, diabetic foot ulcer, peripheral artery disease, blood circulation problems, edema, or swollen feet.
 And most diabetic socks on the market, even the cheap ones, are designed to alleviate pretty well these conditions.
 If you’re tight on budget and do not have any further foot problems, you could actually get one of the cheap (but quality!) diabetic socks for women.

 Now, if you have other foot problems (such as excessive sweating, repetitive blistering, fungus infections, sensitive skin, moist and smelly feet, etc.), top-quality high-tech diabetic socks do really make the difference.
 They will show technical features such as breathable materials, anti-microbial yarn, extra-softness fibers, extra-padding and cushioning, ventilated air flow, and more… Some of them are even infused in aloe-vera for optimum soothing properties!